dslik/red-jellies/final-project/final-project-report.md

 ## Software

-TODO: Link to code.
+To build this project, follow the below instructions:

+1. Download and compile the Raspberry Pi SDK: https://github.com/raspberrypi/pico-sdk
+2. Check out the source code for this project: https://github.com/dslik/red-jellies/tree/main/final-project
+3. Create a "build" directory.
+4. In the "build" directory, run "cmake .."
+5. Run "make" to build the project.

-# Futures
+# Future Enhancements

-As the power subsystem is not complete, future work on this project would likely focus on that area.
+* As the power subsystem is not complete, future work on this project would likely focus on that area.

-The sensor architecture outlined could be extended to other low-power sensors, such as a light level/colour sensor.
+* The sensor architecture outlined could be extended to other low-power sensors, such as a light level/colour sensor.
 However, the design tradeoffs around resin encapsulation and the use of a super capacitor imposes significant limitations on which sensors could be used.

-TODO: Elaborate more here.

-# Resources

-# Grading

-A button-driven interrupt is not used, because there are no buttons in the system.
-Instead, a timer interrupt to provide software watchdog functionality, and is used to demonstrate understanding of interrupt handling.
+* Photos should be added to the end-user documentation section